Skip to content

 retry_config RetryConfig | None

 The retry configuration for the language model.
-Defaults to None, in which case a default config with no retry and 30.0 seconds timeout is used.
+Defaults to None, in which case a default config with no retry and 30.0 seconds timeout will be used.

 None